kamranahmedse/githunt/README.md

 # Githunt

-> Chrome extension - Replaces new tab with a trending github repositories
+> Chrome extension - Replaces new tab with trending github repositories

 Whenever you will open a new tab, you will be presented with a page similar to following